 North Beach State Park

-In Idaho, this beach is our very favorite!
+Located nearby in St. Charles, Idaho, this beach is our very favorite!
 And it’s everyone else’s too.
 Get there first thing in the morning, or you will not get a spot.
-I promise.
-Last year when we went, they closed entrance to the park by 10:30 am because it was at maximum capacity.
+SEE 2021 UPDATE AT BEGINNING OF POST.
+Some years we’ve gone, they’ve closed entrance to the park by 10:30 am because it was at maximum capacity.
 The sand here is one of the best Bear Lake options.
 Bring shade canopies, beach and water toys, and lots of food and beverages to enjoy.
 We recommend you plan to stay at least a whole day.
 Last year there was a floating Burger Boat on the lake you could wade out to, but most of us brought our own food.
+(No Burger Boat spotted in June 2021).
 Porta potties are nearby, but there’s not potable water.

-We rented wave runners last year but mistakenly rented them from a business clear across the lake.
+In the past, we have rented wave runners but mistakenly rented them from a business clear across the lake.
 Don’t do that.
 The lake is huge.
 It absolutely wore our guys out having to pick up and return the equipment.
 There are rental options close by.
 Make sure you ask when you call rental places.
 They dock the equipment for you, so there’s no need for a trailer.

 I’m going to quote my local friend on this one.
 Amy’s hesitant to let the secret out, but . . . she says: “If you’re willing to drive about 15 minutes, EAST beach, on the Idaho side is seriously where it’s at for a beach day.
 The sand is better, there are awesome pavilions for gatherings, grass, and shade up at the top.
 It’s the BEST!
 We occasionally go to North Beach for nostalgia, but East Beach is where it’s at–especially if you want to camp.
 But we do all of our day trips here too.
 No close-by rentals for boats and stuff, but it’s not too far to get them there if you want them.”
 Shhh.
 Now don’t tell anyone. 🙂